liang-yu12/vd_covid/README.md

 ## Codes explanation:

 This repo is the analytic codes for the results of the manuscript "The Association between Vitamin D Status and COVID-19 in England: a Cohort Study using UK Biobank."
 The results were generated from R notebooks using `finalfit` packages.
+(The paths of datasets were not shown to ensure the data privacy.)

 ## File paths: